 Because cement board can be used either for floors or walls, the surface below the cement board will vary:

 Flooring: For ceramic tile floors, the cement board usually rests on a plywood subfloor (minimum 5/8-inch-thick exterior-grade plywood or OSB).
 If new ceramic tile is being laid on an existing floor, the cement board can usually be laid right over the existing floor finish, provided it is in good shape and the extra floor thickness is not a problem.
 There is no need to install backer board on a concrete substrate—ceramic tile can be applied right over concrete, provided the surface is flat, smooth, and free of significant cracks.

 Walls: For highly wet areas, such as showers and bathtub surrounds, cement board typically is attached directly over the wall studs, and the studs may be covered with an intervening moisture membrane.
 (Some cement board products may not require the underlying membrane if the seams are properly waterproofed.)
 In such wet areas, never install cement board directly over drywall or greenboard.
 Instead, first remove the existing surface material, then install the cement board over the studs and membrane, as applicable.

 Cement Board Sizes

-Choose thicknesses based on the application:
+Choose a sheet thicknesses based on the application: